alexdesousa/alexdesousa.github.io/_posts/2019-07-06-yggdrasil-easy-pub-sub-in-elixir.md

 author: Alex de Sousa
 ---

-When I started coding in Elixir, I was working for a financial company.
-Our product automatically invested money in the Forex market by copying traders' actions in real time.
-We had:
+When I started coding in Elixir (around 2016), I was working for a financial company.
+Our product automatically invested money in the Forex market by copying traders' actions (_market orders_) in real time.
+We had the following:

-- Market prices coming from a Redis channel.
-- Market action updates coming from a PostgreSQL notification channel and written in RabbitMQ queues.
-- Market actions consumed in order from those RabbitMQ queues.

-We needed three different adapters, but only three possible actions for each:
+{%- include image.html  src = "system.png" alt = "Our System" -%}

+In words, our system:

+1. **Subscribed** to PostgreSQL for receiving _trader actions_.
+2. **Published** to RabbitMQ for:
+     - Categorizing _trader actions_.
+     - And enqueuing _trader actions_ in the proper queue.
+3. **Subscribed** to Redis for receiving updates on prices.
+4. **Subscribed** to several RabbitMQ queues for:
+     - Receiving the categorized _trader actions_.
+     - And deciding whether it should open/close some _market orders_ or not.
+5. Opened and closed _market orders_.

+We needed to be able to communicate with three systems (PostgreSQL, RabbitMQ and Redis).
+However, in general, we only needed three actions:

 - `subscribe/1` to a channel.
+- `publish/2` a message in a channel.
 - `unsubscribe/1` from a channel.

-- `publish/2` a message in a channel.
+If we could generalize those three actions into an API, we could then implement three individual adapters for every system to handle the annoying stuff like disconnections, failures, resource management, protocols, etc.

 ![hard](https://media.giphy.com/media/aih5IZkussTiE/giphy.gif)